DCRobledo/Full-Stack-Tips/README.md

 > The Singleton Pattern ensures a class has only one instance and provides global access to it.
 It's commonly used for managing global states or shared resources across an application.
 * **When to use it?:** Use the Singleton pattern when you need centralized access to a single instance across different parts of the application (e.g., configuration, database connections).
-* **Example given:** Implementation of a config file accesible from anywhere to store some API URL
+* **Example given:** Implementation of a config file accessible from anywhere to store some API URL

 ---